zim-algo/propertmanagementApp/README.md

 Property management portal is a web-based java project where house owners and customers can exchange information effectively and inexpensively.
 This system provides a user-friendly interface, satisfying the needs of the consumers.

-To get a better understanding of the project, check out zillow.com.

 There are four roles in this system: Owner, Admin, Customer, and Viewer.
 - The viewer is the user who can only search and display properties.
 (Unregistered users)